.

 (centre left) Canoeists passing under Poulters Bridge, Crookham.

-(bottom right) Jane Morton, Fleet-Carnival Queen elect, who took part in the Oxfam sponsored canal bank clearance at Crookham Deeps.
+(bottom left) A party of Society members exploring Greywell Tunnel some years ago. (bottom right) Jane Morton, Fleet-Carnival Queen elect, who took part in the Oxfam sponsored canal bank clearance at Crookham Deeps.

 (photos by: Clive Durley, Dieter Jebens, Monica Merchant and David Robinson)